What to expect during Rails Girls Summer of Code

+If you enjoy writing about stuff that interests you anyway, why not set up a dedicated RGSoC team blog?
 A blog can be a great place for a more general recap of your project work, reflections about your learning time and experiences, or reports about events you took part in.

 Social Events and Conferences

 Rails Girls Summer of Code is a community-based program.
-And, of course, we want to tell the community what happens here.
+So, of course, we want to tell the community what happens here.
 While we naturally want you to focus on your coding, Rails Girls Summer of Code includes getting in touch with the community and spreading the word.

 Blog Posts for the RGSoC Blog

 We will ask you as a team to write two blog posts for our official blog.
 The first one will be an introduction and is done at the beginning of July.
 The second post is due at the end of August and will be a summary of your project experience.
 You can write whatever type of post you like, using text, images, a video, etc.